 If the government is considering forfeiture of any of your property, sound legal advice is important to protecting your rights.
 For more information regarding forfeitures and how we can help you, contact Attorney Robert Biddle today.

-Call (410) 783-0272 to discuss federal forfeiture with an experienced Baltimore federal criminal defense attorney.
+Call (410) 783-0272 or contact us online to discuss federal forfeiture with an experienced Baltimore federal criminal defense attorney.